pavelsabatka/gtm-sklik/README-EN.md

 # Consent Handling
 The Sklik template supports different handling with consent.
-In collapsable menu "Sklik" can choose from 3 different ways:
+In collapsable menu "Sklik" can choose from 2 different ways:
-* `Consent Mode` - (default option) GTM consent mode is used - consent status is loaded from `ad_storage` and `analytics_storage`.
+* `Consent Mode` - (default option) GTM consent mode is used - consent status is loaded from `ad_storage` and `analytics_storage` (it can be changed in configuration).
 If you choose this option, you can enable/disable the consent listener.
 If the update listener is enabled, requests are sent automatically if consent is given.
-You can choose which consent will be checked.
 If the update listener is disabled you must handle that with GTM triggers.
 ![image](https://github.com/pavelsabatka/gtm-sklik/assets/1794400/0debdb17-ab28-4f37-859c-a690b996616f)

 * `Load consent status from variables` - you can read the consent status from the GTM variable.
 Supported values are granted/denied (string), 1/0 (int|string), true/false (bool).